 They provide direct support to hundreds of older people every week through four main services – Support Coordination, Befriending, Housing with Support, and Campaigns for Change.

 ALONE does not duplicate services provided by other organisations, but works in partnership to ensure the best outcome for the older person in need.
-Every older person who comes to ALONE for help receives a direct service or are referred on to an organisation who can provide them with the support they require

 In partnership with